 CILOs Type of TLA 1-3 Lectures & Guest Lectures Concepts and key elements of smart city technologies, entrepreneurship and marketing from an interdisciplinary approach.
-1 Field Trips/Guest Lectures/Case Studies: Students will observe and experience social phenomena through guided field trips or guest talks, and be inspired by various cases (e.g. Microsoft Seeing AI which makes visual impaired people hear environment around).
-1,3,4 Workshops Together with partners (NGOs or Social Enterprises), students will be guided by Design Thinking methodology to co-design their solution, starting from understanding users, reframing problems, making ideas into prototype, testing and delivering to service beneficiary.
-They will also reflect on the ideas' feasibility from aspects of technical, economical, ethical and policy.
-1-4 Group Project (Service Leadership Education Project): Each group of students will work on a real challenge facing by our community (e.g. NGOs, social enterprises, government offices, companies, etc.) to get deeper understanding of the issues, and to design prototypes.
+1 Field Trips/Guest Lectures/Case Studies: Students will observe and experience social phenomena through guided field trips or guest talks, and be inspired by various cases (e.g Microsoft Seeing AI which makes visual impaired people hear environment around).
+Students will give presentations of case studies to share the findings.
+Guest lectures may include academia or industry professionals (such as faculty members from social science, industry professional from transportation sectors, etc.) for interdisciplinary exposure.
+1,3,4 Workshops Students will be guided by the Design Thinking methodology to co-design their solution, starting from understanding users, reframing problems, making ideas into prototype, testing and delivering to service beneficiary.
+They will also have hands-on training, for example Embedded systems for basic prototyping.
+Students will try to implement the concepts learnt from lectures during workshops.
+In addition, students will also reflect on the ideas' feasibility from aspects of technical, economical, ethical and policy.
+1-4 Group Project (Service Leadership Education Project): Each group of students will work on a real challenge facing by our community (e.g. NGOs, social enterprises, government offices, companies, etc.) to get deeper understanding of the issue, and to design prototypes.
 E.g. Design smart water meter with Friends of the Earth.
-4 Exchange Trip: Exchange activities outside of Hong Kong, to learn how the other regions or countries tackle the same challenge, as well as do joint workshop with students from that region in a multi-cultural setting (subject to the availability of funding and schedule).
-3-4 Roadshow: Demonstrate the design projects to the public (e.g. students, citizens, policy makers) and promote smart city and sustainability concepts.
+In the project, students will take leadership roles to plan for the users studies, co-design workshops, etc. 3-4 Roadshow: Demonstrate the design projects to the public (e.g. students, citizens, policy makers) and promote smart city and sustainability concepts.